azizfall/Local_Structure_MC/README.md

-Refer to the file New_MC_Algorithms for the python pseudocode of this project
+Refer to the file New_MC_Algorithms.pdf for the python pseudocode of this project

 To Run The Project using python